-By combining Statistics NZ population estimates and the Class 1 landfill waste data in section 4.1.1, the per capita per annum waste to landfill in 2021 from Ashburton can be calculated as in Table 7 below.
+By combining Statistics NZ population estimates and the Class 1 landfill waste data in section Error!
+Reference source not found., the per capita per annum waste to landfill in 2 021 from Ashburton can be calculated as in Table 7 below.
 The estimate includes special wastes but excludes non-levied cleanfill materials.